maxant/kafka-data-consistency/mf/README.md

 ## TODO

+- introduce an input object used to drive errors at specific points of the program
 - "Must be processed by time X": in online processes the user willl get a timeout.
 At that stage u don't want to have to say, hey no idea whats still going to happen, rather we want to have a determinate state which can be reloaded and allow the user to restart from there